Codecademy/docs/content/pytorch/concepts/tensor-operations/terms/movedim/movedim.md

   - 'paths/computer-science'
 ---

-**`movedim()`** is used to move specific dimension of the input to a specified position.
+**`.movedim()`** is used to move specific dimension of the input to a specified position.
 The other dimensions that are not explicitly mentioned remain in the original order.

 ## Syntax